Playing Cards On The Titanic

 Naturally, a steamship company of that caliber would provide playing cards for all their passengers to use.
 It would seem, however, that one traveler hadn’t realized this prior to departure and brought his own, as we can see from this small report.
 “As the centennial of the tragic sinking approaches, Titanic: The Artifact Exhibition invites guests to learn more about the recovered artifacts of the 'Ship of Dreams'.
 Soon to be sold at auction with almost 5,000 additional artifacts valued at $189 million, these American steamboat playing cards are from a pack of 52 found among the personal property of passenger Howard A. Irwin and can be found inside Luxor Hotel and Casino."

-Box of 'Linette' Brand playing cards made for the White Star Lines.
+Box of Charles Goodall and Sons-made 'Linette' Brand playing cards produced for the White Star Lines.

 The pictures you see are of cards and packs that, purportedly, came from passengers who had taken them off the ship, or were recovered in recent salvage operations.